AlexanderDefuria/METALLIC/README.md

 # Dataset
 It contains all the 155 datasets.

+# MetaFeature folder
+The "feature.csv" file contains the meta features.

 # creating meta feature
 If you add more "ariff" format data, store them to "additional_dataset" folder first, then head to the "processing_additional_data.ipynb" and use it to transform data into ".csv" file and store them to the "processed_dataset" folder.
 You may have to change their file name manually because sometime the name does not look nice.